WHAT IS A NEIGHBORHOOD COUNCIL?

 Committees are one of the ways that a Neighborhood Council manages its many duties.
 There are board members in every committee, but committees can also have community members.
 Each committee serves a specialized purpose such as reviewing land use matters, conducting community outreach, or maintaining the website.
 They set their own agendas and decide when to meet, but they have limited autonomy; they cannot act or present views on behalf of the Neighborhood Council, and whatever conclusions they come to are sent to the full GPNC board as a recommendation.
 The GPNC board decides, at a board meeting, whether to act on those recommendations.
 The board has full power to create or disband committees as it deems necessary.

 WHAT’S THE DEAL WITH AGENDAS?

-If you’d like to see something on the agenda, send an email to the board (firstname.lastname@example.org) with “agenda request” in the subject of the email to ask to have something included.
+If you’d like to see something on the agenda, send an email to the board (email@example.com) with “agenda request” in the subject of the email to ask to have something included (or use this form).
 The deadline to submit something for inclusion on that month’s agenda is the 2nd Tuesday of the month, when the Executive Committee meets (this is one week before the Board Meeting).
 Anything not submitted by then will have to be added to the agenda for the following month’s meeting.
 Why put something on the agenda, as opposed to just joining us at the meeting to share?
 Because the board can only take action on something (vote on it) if it was included in that meeting’s agenda.
 If you show up to a meeting with an idea that’s not on the agenda but requires board action, it will have to be placed on a subsequent agenda.

 If you come to a meeting and want to share something not on the agenda, there is a time for “public comments” when we ask the community to share their thoughts.
 No matter what, if you attend a meeting, please sign in when you arrive and fill out a “speaker card” so we have record of your comments later when drafting minutes and notes about the meeting.